sadab-halim/High-Level-Design/05 - Caches Deep Dive.md

 }
 ```

-4. **Database Caching (Query Cache, Result Cache):**
+#### 4. **Database Caching (Query Cache, Result Cache):**
 * **Explanation:** Many modern databases (e.g., MySQL, PostgreSQL, Redis as a dedicated cache layer) have built-in caching mechanisms or are frequently used *as* a cache.
   * **Query Cache (within DB engine):** Caches the results of frequently executed queries.
 If the same query is run again, and the underlying data hasn't changed, the cached result is returned directly.
 (Note: Many modern DBs have deprecated or discouraged query caches due to invalidation complexity).
   * **Result Set Cache (ORM/Framework level):** An ORM (Object-Relational Mapper) like Hibernate can cache query results or entity objects.
   * **Dedicated Cache Layer (e.g., Redis, Memcached):** A fast key-value store (often in-memory) deployed *in front* of the primary database to store frequently accessed data.
 This is distinct from the application's in-memory cache because it's a separate service, often shared by multiple application instances.
-    * **Why/Problems Solved:** Reduces the load directly on the database engine, improving its performance and scalability.
+* **Why / Problems Solved:** Reduces the load directly on the database engine, improving its performance and scalability.
 * **Analogy:** The main library (database) has a special "most popular books" section at the front (internal query cache), or you hire a dedicated assistant (Redis/Memcached) whose only job is to quickly grab books that many people ask for, so the main librarians can focus on new arrivals.
 * **Best Practices:** Configure database-specific caching features judiciously.
 Use dedicated caching solutions (like Redis) for shared, distributed caching.

-    * **Code Example (Illustrative - using Redis as a Database Cache from Java):**
+**Code Example (Illustrative - using Redis as a Database Cache from Java):**
 ```java
 import redis.clients.jedis.Jedis;
 import com.fasterxml.jackson.databind.ObjectMapper; // For JSON serialization